Garland Last Name Origin, History, and Meaning

 Judy Garland

-Judy Garland (Frances Ethel Gumm; June 10, 1922 - June 22, 1969) was an iconic American actress and singer known for her powerful voice and emotional performances.
-She rose to fame as Dorothy in "The Wizard of Oz" and continued to shine in musical films like "A Star Is Born."
+Judy Garland (Frances Ethel Gumm; June 10, 1922 – June 22, 1969) was an iconic American actress, singer, and vaudevillian known for her powerful voice and emotional performances.
+She rose to fame as Dorothy Gale in "The Wizard of Oz" and became a Hollywood legend during the Golden Age of cinema.
+Garland received numerous awards for her contributions to film and music, including a Grammy Lifetime Achievement Award.
+Despite personal struggles, she continued to captivate audiences with her talent and charisma.
+Garland's legacy lives on through her timeless recordings and unforgettable performances.

 Beverly Garland